Hi – I’m Nicholas Tuck!

 I’ve been messing with software since I was in middle school.
 I made my first website on Homestead, with fun sound effects and guest books.
 I got into animation with Flash 5 submitting random things to Newgrounds.
 I used Dreamweaver as my first IDE to publish my first real coding website on Angelfire.
 Officially I took my first programming classes in high school and competed in a couple of programming contests.
 I attended the University of Nebraska Lincoln graduating with a major in Computer Science and minors in Math and Physics.
 During college I got a job creating small business websites with a guy in his basement (only kind of weird) and later creating custom web solutions with another small business.
 From there I started my career which can be seen in more detail on my Programmer Portfolio.

 Outside of Software

 Outside of software I get to be a crazy boy with my two sons.
 They allowed me to both grow up and never grow up at the same time.
-My wife is an amazing mother and nurse, which are both highly needed skills in our family.
 I heavily enjoy playing sports, bowling, mountain biking, camping/hiking/fishing, magic illusions, woodworking and competitive gaming.
 I enjoy hardcore philosophical conversations, both tough topics and silly ones.
 I absolutely love learning new things and exploring different hobbies, discovering the ones I can exploit the joy from before moving to the next.

 “Technology innovation isn’t about giving people what they want, but what they didn’t know they needed.” — Nick Tuck, Software Gardener